Alert Source Discuss

 Stipend and 63/64th rule

 The purpose of the stipend is to have enough gas to emit logs (i.e. perform non-state-changing operations) when a “contract wallet” is called.
-The stipend is only added when the target has code and the call value is non-zero.
+The stipend is only added when the CALL instruction is used and the value is non-zero.

 The 63/64th rule has multiple purposes: